 The trick is to at first prioritise turning up over how good the session is.
 Let us say that you decide that you are going to turn up at the gym at 6pm three days per week.
 So long as you turn up you are winning.

 Even if all you do in one session is three sets of bad bicep curls.
 The fact is that you turned up!
-You got into the routine of finishing work, grabbing your gym bag, swiping your card at the turnstile, finding your favourite locker, etc …
+You got into the routine of finishing work, grabbing your gym bag, walking through the door, finding your favourite locker, etc …

 Do not underestimate the importance of this.
 It only takes a few weeks, but soon your gym sessions will become part of your weekly routine.
 You’ll stop thinking about them as an unexpected task, but as something that you do.
 “Oh, it’s Monday!
 That’s gym day”.